• Skip to main content

 Step 3

-Stir in the flour and cook for another 1-2 minutes, then add the chicken broth and canned crushed tomatoes.
+Stir in the flour and cook for another 1-2 minutes, then add the chicken broth and canned diced tomatoes.

 Step 4